jipi2/SecureDataDeduplication/README.md

-# A proposal for data deduplication on end-to-end encrypted documents
+# An implementation for secure data deduplication on end-to-end encrypted documents

 ## This project presents a solution for secure storage with the possibility of deduplication